-The project will involve locally and nationally focused activities.
-At the local level, we will be working with communities around specific prisons to develop plans for how the land prisons occupy might be better used for the benefit of the local community.
+The project involves locally and nationally focused activities.
+At the local level, we are working with communities around specific prisons to develop plans for how the land prisons occupy might be better used for the benefit of the local community.

 These local activities will inform national work, which will look more strategically at how a sustained programme of prison closure and land reuse might be achieved.